List of awards and nominations received by Priyanka Chopra: Asian Film Awards

 The Asian Film Awards are presented annually by the Hong Kong International Film Festival Society to members of Asian cinema.
 Chopra has received one award.

 Bengal Film Journalists' Association Awards

 The Bengal Film Journalists' Association Awards are presented by the oldest association of film critics in India, founded in 1937.
 Chopra has received one award.

 BIG Star Entertainment Awards

 The BIG Star Entertainment Awards is an annual event organised by the Reliance Broadcast Network.
 Chopra has won four awards from ten nominations.

 Civilian Awards

 The Civilian Awards are presented by the Government of India to citizens of India recognising their contributions to various fields such as Arts, Education, Industry, Literature, Science, Sports, Medicine, Social Service and Public Affairs.
 Chopra was awarded the Padma Shri, the fourth highest civilian honour in India.

+Critics' Choice Super Awards

 Filmfare Awards

 The Filmfare Awards are presented annually by The Times Group for excellence of cinematic achievements in Hindi cinema.
 Chopra has won five awards in five categories from twelve nominations.